caesarfeta/sparql_model/README.md

 * SparqlModel - Create data models with a SPARQL-queryable triplestore back-end.
 * SparqlQuick - Query a SPARQL endpoint with ease.

+# Requirements
+* Ruby
+* sparql gem
-SparqlModel should work with any triplestore that implements RDF, and supports the HTTP and SPARQL prototcols.
+* Any triplestore that implements RDF, and supports the HTTP and SPARQL prototcols.

+# Pitch
 * Triplestores have become increasingly popular because...
 	* They scale well
 		* New types of data can be stored without much fuss.